 There are no manually picked substitutions for this hop.
 You can instead use our tool that uses data to find similar hops.

 Unfortunately, there is no lupulin powder version of the Pahto hop.
-Neither Yakima Chief Hops (Cryo/LupuLN2) nor Haas (Lupomax) have created versions of this hop in lupulin powder form yet.
-This new type of hop product is pure concentrated lupulin powder, which leads to more flavor when used in the whirlpool or dry hop additions.
+Neither Yakima Chief Hops (Cryo/LupuLN2), Haas (Lupomax) or Hopsteiner have created versions of this hop in lupulin powder form yet.
+Too bad too - it is pure hop lupulin powder, which leads to huge, concentrated flavor when used in the whirlpool or dry hop additions.

 Pahto Hop Statistics

 We love statistics.
 We've analyzed hundreds of IPAs, dug into the Hop Growers of America's annual reports and researched the history behind some of the most popular beer ingredients.
 Here are a few of the things we've found interesting about the Pahto hop:

 - Pahto is 2nd in the amount of new acreage dedicated to it between 2014 and 2019

 - In 2019, Pahto was the 7th most grown hop in the United States